Evaluation of a mosquito-repellent ointment to fight malaria in Burkina Faso

-MAÏA® is a World Health Organization pre-certified, locally-developed mosquito-repellent ointment, created by the social company MAÏA Africa SAS, based in Ouagadougou in Burkina Faso.
+MAÏA® is a locally-developed mosquito-repellent ointment in the precertification phase of the World Health Organization, created by the social company MAÏA Africa SAS, based in Ouagadougou in Burkina Faso.
 Innovations for Poverty Action is conducting an impact evaluation to assess the willingness to pay for the ointment in order to ascertain demand and appropriate level of subsidy to maximize use, and to measure significant effects of the MAÏA® ointment on health.

 In Sub-Saharan Africa, malaria is one of the deadliest diseases, affecting mainly children and pregnant women, with consequences on both mother and child.
 In 2018, the World Health Organization (WHO) Africa Region accounted for 94% of malaria deaths among which 67% were children under 5 years old (World Malaria Report, 2019).